-- Walk (don't run) to the nearest exit point. - Do not delay to pick up personal belongings. - Close all doors behind you (where appropriate). - On arriving at the designated assembly point(s) please obey the requests of staff. - Do not re-enter the building until authorisation has been given.
+- (a) Walk (don't run) to the nearest exit point. - (b) Do NOT delay to pick up personal belongings. - (c) Close all doors behind you (where appropriate). - (d) On arriving at the designated assembly point(s) please obey the requests of staff and keep areas adjacent to buildings clear. - (e) Do NOT re-enter the building until authorisation has been given.